CRamosC11/Obitools/Metabarcoding analysis code with Obitools 4.4.0.md

 * length between 60 and 150 base pairs: 7179
 * length between 80 and 150 base pairs: 3.757
 These analyses are performanced with no_singleton.fasta file.
 We developed aother analysis with no_singleton_0.1.fasta.
 With this file we filtered those sequences whose length is superior to 10 pb and inferior to 150 obtaning 39.942 sequences.

 `obigrep -l 10 -L 150 results/no_singleton.fasta > results/length_10/length_10_0.5.fasta`

 `obigrep -l 10 -L 150 results/no_singleton_0.1.fasta > results/length_10/length_10_0.1.fasta`

 ## Sequences taxonomic assignment
 Once the dataset is curated, the next step in a classical diet metabarcoding analysis is to assign the barcodes a taxon name (species, genus, etc.), in order to retrieve the list of taxa detected in each sample.

 `obitag -t ncbitaxo.tgz -R database/database.fasta results/length_10/lenght_10.fasta > results/length_10/taxo_seq_10.fasta`

-`obitag -t ncbitaxo.tgz -R database/database.fasta results/length_10/length_10_0.1.fasta > results/length_10/taxo_seq_10_0.1.fasta`  using -r 0.1 during obiclean
+`obitag -t ncbitaxo.tgz -R database/database.fasta results/length_10/length_10_0.1.fasta > results/length_10/taxo_seq_10_0.1.fasta`

+using -r 0.1 during obiclean
-* before starting with obitag, we need to construct the database (in our case we have construct 2 db using EMBL and PhyloAlps data) In this script we are showing results with EMBL database.
+* before starting with obitag, we need to construct the database (in our case we have construct 2 db using EMBL and PhyloAlps data).
+In this script we are showing results with EMBL database.
+Construction of the database commands are shown  below.

 Exporting the results in a tabular format

 `obiannotate  --delete-tag=obiclean_head --delete-tag=obiclean_headcount --delete-tag=obiclean_internalcount --delete-tag=obiclean_samplecount --delete-tag=obiclean_singletoncount results/length_10/taxo_seq_10.fasta > results/length_10/taxo_seq_red_10.fasta`

 `obiannotate  --delete-tag=obiclean_head --delete-tag=obiclean_headcount --delete-tag=obiclean_internalcount --delete-tag=obiclean_samplecount --delete-tag=obiclean_singletoncount results/length_10/taxo_seq_10_0.1.fasta > results/length_10/taxo_seq_red_10_0.1.fasta`

+### Filter by abundance
+Those sequences that
+Alsos et al., 2015 > occurring as at least 10 reads per PCR repeat were kept

 ##The MOTU occurrence table
 To create the CSV metadata file describing the MOTUs attributes, you can use obicsv with the --auto option.

+`obimatrix --map obiclean_weight results/length_10/MOTUS_10_COUNT.fasta > results/length_10/occurrency_0.05.csv`

+`obimatrix --map obiclean_weight results/length_10/MOTUS_0.1_COUNT.fasta > results/length_10/occurrency_0.1.csv`